-This report presents the annual review of the council's Risk Management Policy and Risk Appetite 2023/24.
+This report presents the annual review of the council's Risk Management Policy and Risk Appetite 2024/25.

 These define the council's arrangements for identifying and managing risks and its integration with corporate governance and performance management.

-There have been updates and additions to the key risks that appear on the Corporate Risk Register over the course of 2022/23, resulting from the quarterly reviews by ELB and Audit and Governance Committee.
+There have been updates and amends to the key strategic risks that appear on the Corporate Risk Register over the course of 2023/24, resulting from the quarterly reviews by ELB and Audit and Governance Committee.

-This report seeks consideration and approval of the reviewed Risk Management Policy and Risk Appetite Statement for 2023/24.
+This report seeks consideration and approval of the reviewed Risk Management Policy and Risk Appetite Statement for 2024/25.

-RECOMMENDATIONS:
+RECOMMENDATION:

-1. That Cabinet approve the Risk Management Policy for 2023/24, its Risk Appetite Statement for 2023/24 and the updated Corporate Risk Register.
+1. That Cabinet approve the Risk Management Policy for 2024/25, the Risk Appetite Statement for 2024/25 and the current Corporate Risk Register.